SiriusZYZ/Notes/slbs/QA.md

 # Highlights
 ## Python and C++

-> What are the differences between Cpp and Python?
+> What are the differences between cpp and Python?
-> 1. **Syntax**: **Static Type vs Dynamic Type**. i would say Python is more flexible, and could do more in generic programming.
+> 1. **Syntax**: **Static Type vs Dynamic Type**.
+I would say Python is more flexible, and could do more in generic programming.
 > 2. **Performance**: **Python is based on C**.
-The scripts need to be translated to C and then compile.
-Cpp can just compile and run.
-So Cpp and C is relatively faster than Python.
+The scripts need to be translated to C and then compile. cpp can just compile and run.
+So cpp and C is relatively faster than Python.
 > 3. **Memory Management:** **manual or automatic**
->    - Cpp manual management: manually allocate and release
+>    - cpp manual management: manually allocate and release
 >    - Python automatic management
 > 4. **Community:** Both have active community.
 > personally, I think Python is more suitable for validate your idea.
 We have a vast variety of libraries to use, and you don't need to build an existing wheel.
 But when speaking of implementation, Cpp should be a better option.
 We want the code running in relatively high speed.